Zayd Vanderson

 Slicer Challenges on Windows

 While this design achieves a cleaner startup experience for users interacting with Slicer through its graphical interface, it introduces significant challenges for batch processing and automation.
-Since Slicer.exe is a GUI application, it does not produce standard console output (stdout ) or error output (stderr) visible in a command-line environment.
+Since Slicer.exe is a GUI application, it does not produce standard console output (stdout ) or error output (stderr).
 Unfortunately, this behavior extends to the launched application (SlicerApp-real.exe), as its output is similarly suppressed during execution unless explicitly captured.
+This behavior contrasts sharply Slicer on Linux, where the application operates as a console application, making stdout and stderr available.

 Creating a Custom Launcher: Slicer-App.ps1